 It’s very important that you describe the issue it is resolving for customers, even if its seems minuscule.

-After this, entrepreneurs should speak about what the purpose of the business plan is.
-As I mentioned previously, it could be to raise capital, receive a loan, or any other large scale goal.
+After this, entrepreneurs should speak about the purpose of the business plan.
+As I mentioned previously, it could be to raise capital, receive a loan, or achieve any other large-scale goal.

 The executive summary also needs to have a section that details the size, scale, and finances of the company.
 Think revenue, number of employees, number of locations, and other key statistics.

 It’s very important for investors and lenders to understand who is running the company, along with their background and experience.